IjzerenHein/famous-map/docs/MapModifier.md

 MapModifier.zoomBaseFrom(zoomBase)
 ----------------------------------
 Set the base zoom-level.
-When set, auto-zooming is effecitvely enabled.
+When set, auto-zooming is effectively enabled.
 The renderables are then displayed in their true size when the map zoom-level equals zoomBase.